jbuisine/django-recipes/README.md

 Web site which contains recipes.
 Authenticated user can create, update, delete is owned recipes.
 He can also comment and rate others recipes.
 Anonymous user can only search and see recipes.

-Object structure is defined like that :
+Recipe objects structure is available [here](https://github.com/jbuisine/django-recipes/blob/master/recipes/models.py) and defined like that:

 - User
     - username